 The AMP scheme can, however, miss multiple roots or produce false roots based on the specific test used and the step size.
-A comparison of different tests for multiple roots is shown in Fig. 6.
+A comparison of different tests for multiple roots is shown in Figure 6.
 The sign test can miss the root when the interval contains multiple roots.
-We can offset the surface by a small value to render $S(x, y, z) = \epsilon$ to alleviate problem (Fig. 6).
+We can offset the surface by a small value to render $S(x, y, z) = \epsilon$ to alleviate problem (Figure 6).
 Though we are rendering a different surface, the results are close.
-Offsetting is similar to the $S(x, y, z) \le \epsilon$ test for roots used by sphere tracing [34].
-The Taylor test imitates interval extension and produces robust results similar to the interval-based method (Fig. 6).
-Fig. 4 shows the effect of the silhouette adaptation.
+Offsetting is similar to the $S(x, y, z) \leq \epsilon$ test for roots used by sphere tracing [34].
+The Taylor test imitates interval extension and produces robust results similar to the interval-based method (Figure 6).
+Figure 4 shows the effect of silhouette adaptation.
 The aliasing at the silhouettes reduces sharply with silhouette adaptation.
 The superquadrics have the most challenging silhouettes as the surface is not C^1 continuous.
 The aliasing effects can be seen occasionally on these surfaces on the video.
-Fig. 5 shows the number of iterations used for each pixel as a measure of the work done for the Barth decic surface.
+Figure 5 shows the number of iterations used for each pixel as a measure of the work done for the Barth decic surface.
 The extra effort near the silhouettes can be observed when silhouette adaptation is used.
-The most work is done for nonintersecting rays as the entire range of t values needs to be sampled.